LCP LCP LCP

 Leaders not only need to communicate in new ways in the remote working world, but they also need to get feedback differently.

-The challenge of getting useful feedback on leadership messaging is more pronounced in the virtual working environment.
-Leaders lose communication bandwidth in two directions — not just for the message to the organization, but for feedback in return.
+Getting useful feedback on leadership messaging is even more challenging in a virtual working environment.
+Leaders lose communication bandwidth in both directions—not only in delivering messages to the organization but also in receiving feedback.
 Body language, room energy, and buzz (both positive and negative) are all muted in a remote environment.
 Rumors and misinterpretations happen off-screen and are more difficult to sense and correct.

-Leaders have to make the feedback loop on communication visible.
+Leaders must make the communication feedback loop visible.
 How?
 Ask for feedback.
 Use surveys.
 Hold office hours.
 Check in with skip-level employees.
-Start by listening, not by talking.
-And then ask others for feedback with some simple explicit questions:
+Start by listening, not talking.
+Then, seek input with simple, direct questions:

-• What do you think people don’t understand?
+• What do you think people struggle to understand?

-• What concerns are people talking about when I’m not in the room?
+• What concerns are being discussed when I’m not in the room?

-Think about the ratio between your “outbound” messaging as a leader and the rate of feedback you “receive.”
-For many leaders, it is as much as 85/15.
-You can track the data for yourself for a day: How frequently do you communicate a key strategic message?
-How frequently do you ask for feedback on that message?
+Consider the balance between your “outbound” messaging as a leader and the feedback you receive.
+For many leaders, this ratio is as high as 85/15.
+Track your own data for a day: How often do you communicate a key strategic message?
+How often do you ask for feedback on it?

-Increase your feedback ratio and you’ll be on your way to communicating sufficiently to help your team navigate these difficult times.
+Increase your feedback ratio, and you’ll be on your way to communicating effectively, helping your team navigate challenging times.

 Subscribe to Our Blog